 - Esmée Fairbairn Collections Fund (administered by the Museums Association) – funds collections work outside the scope of an organisation’s core resources.
 Between 2017 and 2019 it is offering a total of £3.5m in grants, as well as providing events and resources for the whole sector.
-Deadline for applications for current round is 11 September 2019.
+Expression of Interest deadlines are 26 April for grant awards in July and 13 September for awards in December, following a two-stage process.
 See museumsassociation.org/funding for further details.

 Independent grant making trust for UK charities.